We are proud to be grassroots-funded. More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 - placed the issue on the ballot in more than 300 communities—conservative and liberal alike—and won every single time -- usually by landslides;

-- got the We the People amendment introduced in Congress twice, most recently in April 2015 as House Joint Resolution 48;
+- got the We the People amendment introduced in Congress three times, most recently in January 2017 as House Joint Resolution 48;

 - and reaffirmed our mandate to keep going since a 2011 nationwide voter poll verified that 80% of Americans support amending the Constitution to end "corporate personhood".